Addresses

 History

 Local government was introduced into the Wynnum area with the establishment of the Kianawah Divisional Board in 1888.
-The Divisional Board operated from rented premises in King Street Wynnum, but in 1889 organised plans to be drawn up for a public hall, office and a clerk’s residence.
+The Divisional Board operated from rented premises in King Street Wynnum, but in 1889 organised plans for a public hall, an office and a clerk’s residence.
 There is an indication that these structures were intended to be erected on property in King Street, but the Board could not agree on the location.
 The decision was so long delayed that prominent Brisbane architect G.W.C.
-Wilson, who had prepared the building plans, commenced legal proceedings to recover his fees.
+Wilson, who had prepared the building plans, commenced legal proceedings to recover his fees and ultimately became insolvent due to this action.

 The house is most strongly associated with Joe Sands, a long-serving official of successive local authorities in the area.
-He and his family were resident in the cottage between 1907 and 1935.
-He combined the duties of Town Clerk and Engineer and is credited with much influence on the growth of the district and on the provision of roads, drains, bridges, parklands and waterfront improvements.
+He and his family were residents in the cottage between 1907 and 1935.
+He combined the duties of Town Clerk and Engineer and is credited with significant influence on the district's growth and on the provision of roads, drains, bridges, parklands and waterfront improvements.

 Description